karmaniverous/rrstack/.stan/system/stan.todo.md

 # RRStack — Requirements and Development Plan

-Last updated: 2025-09-17 (UTC)
+Last updated: 2025-09-18 (UTC)

 ## This document captures requirements, architecture, contracts, and the implementation plan for RRStack.
 It will be kept current across iterations.

 Completed (recent)

+- Perf(bounds): add single-rule pre-pass for earliest/latest and early
+  open-end detection.
+Skip the backward sweep when open-ended, and accept earliest start when earliest active start precedes earliest blackout start, and latest end when latest active end succeeds latest blackout end.
+  Fall back to forward/backward sweeps on ties/ambiguity to preserve correctness.

 - Docs(README/handbook): add brief React hooks description to README and expand the “React” handbook page with structured signatures, parameter/return details, behavior notes, and examples.
 Removed stray fences and ensured fence  hygiene in examples.
 No code changes; documentation only.

 - Docs(handbook): add external documentation index with TypeDoc front matter
   - Created handbook/index.md with `title` and `children` (overview, react) to